subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 - The prediction $x_{n+1}$ serves as the initial estimate for the next latent state $z_{n+1}$ at time $n+1$.
 Note that we are assuming that the time required to generate the prediction $x_{n+1}$ is less then the time between successive sensory inputs.
 - As a result of the new sensory data $s_{n+1}$, the latent $z_{n+1}$ undergoes changes in a recursive manner until it settles down to a new final state, and this is then used for the next prediction $x_{n+2}$.

 The DTPC model has a big benefit compared to the Temporal Predictice Coding (TPC) model: The use of diffusion/EBMs in DTPC enables it to generate much more complex latent predictions as compared to the TPC model that uses a simple linear predictor.
-More complex latent predictions are needed to generate the rich image of the wprld that wee in front of us.
+More complex latent predictions are needed to generate the rich image of the wprld that we see in front of us.
 The DTPC model also allows the use of multiple inference/generation stages.
 This was not allowed in the original TPC model since doing so leads to a large incraese in the model complexity.

 The DTPC model also allows for a system in which a single set of neurons are being continuously modified, alternating with modification due to new sensory data followed by modifications due to the prediction operation.
 Since all of the operations, including inference, generation and prediction are based on an iterative process of energy minimization, they are biologically plausible.